roborisen/gcube/README.md

 <a href="https://makecode.microbit.org/S93202-21130-73675-67640">This example</a> shows<br/> <br/>
 [Preparation & connection] <br/>
 1. Make Autocar, Mono robot with Gcube 0, 1 ,2 and links <br/>
-2. Attach Micro:bit to Gcube 0 with Edge connector <br/>
+2. Attach microbit to Gcube 0 with Edge connector <br/>
 3. Plug Dot matrix into Gcube 3 <br/>
 4. Turn on Gcube 0 by clicking yellow button on the cube <br/>
 5. Double click yellow button of Gcube 1 to 3 in order to connect to Gcube 0 <br/>
 6. Run make code blocks to control PingPong robot and Gcubes
 <br/>
 [Blocks-Connection] <br/>
-1. Wait until the first Gcube (Gcube 0) is connected to Micro:bit <br/>
+1. Wait until the first Gcube (Gcube 0) is connected to microbit <br/>
 2. Wait until the 3 Gcubes (Gcube 1~3) is connected to Gcube 0 <br/>
 [Blocks-motor control] <br/>
 1. Button A : Move forward Mono and turn right Gcube 3’s motor <br/>